AmrHesham101/mern-YourPlaces-backend/README.md

 ## API Documentation

-API documentation and usage details can be found in the API Documentation (API_DOCUMENTATION.md) file.
+API documentation and usage details are in the API Documentation (API_DOCUMENTATION.md) file.

 ## Contributing